 Analysis is looking for patterns.
 (Yes, the author and conversation volume data discussed here excludes athletics.)
 When I looked at the unique authors data visualization in our report, I knew there had to be more to the story.
 The range is enormous—what does it mean for different school types?
 What does that median of 843 authors mean in the context of the overall conversation about the institution?
 What can institutions with below-average author participation expect to gain from analyzing their online conversation?
-It was time for a deep dive.
+It was time for a deep dive into online conversation research.

 Deep Dive: The Relationship between Authors and Mentions

 While this range is helpful and important for us to report to the industry, it doesn’t tell us how many authors any particular campus can expect to contribute to their online conversation, or what the relationship is between unique authors and total conversation.
 So I dove into the benchmarks.
 (You’ve read the second half of the report where we break this data down by institutional characteristic, right?
 It starts on page 21.)
 And, I made a surprising discovery.

 No matter the size, type, or control of your institution, there is a consistent relationship between the number of authors and the number of mentions of an institution.
 Whether small, large, graduate, undergraduate, faith-based, or health-focused, most campuses can expect to see between 6 and 10 mentions per author.